Nitrogen Control in MIM

 Austenite Forming Element

-N(Nitrogen) is a strong forming elements in austenite, it can replace the nickel in steel, and improve the mechanical properties and corrosion resistance significantly.
-The high-nitrogen steels refer to steels with greater than 0.08 wt.% nitrogen in a martensitic matrix, or greater than 0.4 wt.% nitrogen in an austenitic matrix.
+N (Nitrogen) is a strong forming elements in austenite.
+Nitrogen can replace the nickel elecment in steel, and improve the mechanical properties and corrosion resistance significantly.
+The high-nitrogen steels have greater than 0.08 wt.% nitrogen in the martensitic matrix, or more than 0.4 wt.% nitrogen in the austenitic matrix.

 PANACEA is the common high-nitrogen and nickel-free stainless steel in MIM process.
 Comparing with traditional melting process, high nitrogen steel in MIM process are more beneficial.
 Once under the solubility limit of nitrogen 0.9 wt.%, there is no effect on the good ductility and toughness properties.
 Otherwise, Cr2N are formed once exceed the solubility limit, this leads to decrease of ductility, corrosion resistance and toughness.